Terms and conditions

 1. The New Zealand Geographic Photographer of the Year competition is open to all amateur and professional photographers.

-3. Entries to Wildlife, Landscape, Society, Aerial, Built Environment and Adventure categories must have been shot after January 1, 2021, and within New Zealand or New Zealand-administered Pacific and Antarctic dependencies.
-Due to the time required to photograph a PhotoStory, entries in this category must have been shot after January 1, 2020.
+3. Entries to Wildlife, Landscape, Society, Aerial, Built Environment, Adventure and Portrait categories must have been shot after January 1, 2022, and within New Zealand or New Zealand-administered Pacific and Antarctic dependencies.
+Due to the time required to photograph a PhotoStory, entries in this category must have been shot after January 1, 2021.

 4. Entries will only be accepted digitally and must not have been manipulated in any way other than global colour and exposure adjustments considered standard in RAW processing.
 Focus and exposure stacking, HDR, and stitched panoramas are allowed, but discretion is expected.
 Compositing or airbrushing is not permitted, nor anything added, removed or substituted from the original image other than dust spots or scratches.
 Over-indulgent use of filters, effects and unrealistic results will not be rewarded by the judges.
 Judges will request an original RAW file from finalists.
 Any images deemed by the judges to have been manipulated beyond these boundaries will be disqualified.